mle-infrastructure/mle-monitor/README.md

 ## Development & Milestones for Next Release

 You can run the test suite via `python -m pytest -vv tests/`.
 If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:.
-Here are some features I want to implement for the next release:

-- [ ] `MLEResource`
-  - Add GCP VMs
-  - Add SSH servers
-- [ ] `MLEDashboard`
-  - Add snapshot function